“The dismissal of Mass marks the beginning of our mission.”

 In his apostolic exhortation Sacramentum caritatis, Pope Benedict pointed out that missa simply meant dismissal in antiquity.
 Essentially, the priest would just be saying, “Go, it’s the dismissal.”
 But over the centuries, the meaning here has become richer.

 The dismissal of Mass marks the beginning of our mission.
 It’s not that the liturgy is over.
 It is that our work has begun.
-We must take the fruits of that liturgy, what we have received, and take it out in to the streets, into our families, our homes, our workplaces, and our communities.
+We must take the fruits of that liturgy, what we have received, and take it out in to the street.
+We must bring it into our families, our homes, our workplaces, and our communities.

 This is why in this country it’s so vital that we have the freedom of religion, not just the freedom of worship.
 Our faith doesn’t belong only inside a church building, but it belongs in the streets, in our workplaces, in our families.
 It doesn’t mean that worship isn’t important; in fact, what happens inside that church building is the most important thing on this earth.
 But we believe the Eucharist is the “source and summit” of our faith.
 It’s not only where all our actions lead, it’s also where we get the strength to do what needs to be done in the world.